Notre Dame of Jerusalem Center: 1948 Arab-Israeli War

 On May 19, 1948 the last Mass was celebrated in the chapel of Notre Dame before the guest house became a battlefield during the Arab-Israeli War.
-Given its position at the highest point of the ancient city, it was highly desired by those on both sides of the war.
+Given its position at the highest point next to the ancient city walls, it was highly desired by those on both sides of the war.

 After the British withdrawal on May 14, 1948, which ended the mandate received over Palestine, the Arab forces took control of the building.
-On May 18, during Operation Kilshon, a unit from the Moria battalion captured Notre Dame of France.
+On May 18, during Operation Kilshon, a unit from the Moriah battalion captured Notre Dame of France.
 On May 20 the Arab Legion tried unsuccessfully to recapture the building, at which point its advance towards the west of the city was halted, although the building had already been badly damaged.

-At the end of the war despite the damaged building, the Israeli army stayed put since they did not want to lose such a strategic position, and a small community of Assumptionists continued to live next to the main chapel.
-Many local refugees took refuge in the north wing and adjacent buildings, and the south wing was mostly destroyed and completely uninhabitable.
+At the end of the war, in spite of the damaged state of the building, the Israeli army stayed put since they did not want to lose such a strategic position, and a small community of Assumptionists continued to live next to the main chapel.
+Many local refugees took refuge in the north wing and adjacent buildings, while the south wing was mostly destroyed and completely uninhabitable.